This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Insecticides

 As of today, there are no effective insecticides against allium leaf miners.
-However, a short-lived natural pesticide may be helpful to by damaging the outer layer of soft-bodied insect pests, causing dehydration and death within hours.
-But this is not that effective, so you must get prevention right first and last.
+However, a short-lived natural pesticide may be helpful by damaging the outer layer of soft-bodied insect pests, causing dehydration and death within hours.
+But this is ineffective, so you must get prevention first and last.

 Organic Control